luapower/luapower-all/oo.md

 ## Virtual properties

 **Stored properties** are virtual properties with a setter but no getter.
-The values of those properties are stored in the table `self.state` upon assignment of the property and read back upon indexing the property.
+The values of those properties are stored in the table `self.__state` upon assignment of the property and read back upon indexing the property.
 If the setter breaks, the value is not stored.